SSMM0498/arkad-conception/models/7.Process/Mutation Watcher Buffer.md

 +   any attributes mutations for fresh created node

 ##   DATA STRUCTURE DESCRIPTION
-The buffering of mutation are done thanks to a large kind of data structure which are :
+The buffering of mutation are done thanks to a large kind of data structure and also produces number which are :
 +   DoubleLinkedList : a typical double linked list class with methods :
     +   add a node
     +   remove a node